Cabbage Pakoda Recipe (Cabbage Bhajiya)

 Ready pakora batter.

-Note – The oil temperature is important to make perfect crispy pakora.
-It should not be very hot; otherwise, the pakora will burn from the outside and not be cooked from the inside.
+The oil temperature is important for making perfect, crispy pakora.
+It should not be very hot; otherwise, the pakora will burn on the outside but remain uncooked through.
 It should not be too low; otherwise, it will absorb oil.

 Ready cabbage pakora.